solarekm/wsl2/wsl2_basic_config/README.md

 ## Customization

-Feel free to modify the `config.sh`, `.bashrc_extra`, `py_libraries`, and `req_packages` files to suit your specific needs.
+Feel free to modify the `config.sh` and `.bashrc_extra` files to suit your specific needs.
 Add or remove packages and configurations as needed.
-This setup is optimized for Ubuntu-22.04, but may be adapted for other distributions.
+This setup is optimized for Ubuntu-24.04, but may be adapted for other distributions.

 ## Troubleshooting

 If you encounter any issues while running the scripts, ensure that:

 - You have the necessary permissions to execute the scripts.
-- You are using the recommended Ubuntu-22.04 distribution or another compatible WSL distribution.
+- You are using the recommended Ubuntu-24.04 distribution or another compatible WSL distribution.
 - Your WSL distribution is up-to-date.
 - You are connected to the internet, as some scripts may require downloading packages from online repositories.